Sclerotherapy is typically done in your doctor's office and doesn't require anesthesia. It generally takes less than an hour to complete.

 After the procedure

-After the procedure, you rest on your back for 15 to 20 minutes.
-Your doctor checks your injection sites for any immediate side effects.
-You can then get up and walk around.
+You'll be able to get up and walk around soon after the procedure.
 Walking and moving your legs is important to prevent the formation of blood clots.

-You'll be asked to wear compression stockings or bandages — usually for about three weeks — to maintain compression on the treated veins.
+You'll be asked to wear compression stockings or bandages — usually for about two weeks — to maintain compression on the treated veins.